yousef312/HandyMenue/README.md

     icon : 'img/radioIcon.png'// a path to an image to use as the radio icon }
 ```
-the radio box is like the html usual radio boxes, the name is required so it can work with other radio buttons list and subtract data
+the radio box is like the html usual radio boxes, the name is required so it can work with other radio buttons list and subtract data.

 <span style="color:blue">data-set</span>:
 ```javascript